Text Link

 Therapy to treat anorexia

 A number of treatment modalities have been developed to help people heal from this dangerous condition, including cognitive behavioral therapy (CBT), which has long been the leading therapeutic option for people struggling with anorexia nervosa.
-Other forms of therapy have also been found to help, including:

 Some medications have also been found to help and may be used in treatment.

 If you or a loved one are struggling with anorexia nervosa, reaching out to a doctor or mental health provider can be an important first step toward getting help.
-Full recovery is always possible, and it’s never too late to start on the path toward healing.
+These experts may be able to help you attain an official diagnosis, which is often the first step toward receiving treatment.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.